Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Compare.md

 # Compare PDFs

-**Tool ID:** `compare`
+Compare two PDF documents and highlight their differences.
+Runs entirely in your browser, so your files never leave your computer.

-Compare two PDF documents and visually highlight word-level differences.
-Runs entirely in your browser  - no files are sent to the server.
+Comparison is text-based (word-level): the tool extracts the text from both PDFs and highlights what changed, with removed words in red and added words in green.
+It works best on digital PDFs where you care about wording changes.
+For scanned documents, run [OCR](./OCR.md) first to make the text selectable.

 ---

 ## How to Use

-1. **Upload Original PDF** - Select the original/older version
+1. **Select Original PDF** - Choose the original/older version
-2. **Upload Modified PDF** - Select the new/revised version
+2. **Select Edited PDF** - Choose the new/revised version
 3. **Compare** - Process the documents
 4. **Review Differences** - View highlighted changes